DanyloH-01/useful-services/README.md

 ```
 useful-services/
-├── services/
-│   ├── docker-compose.yml
-│   ├── caddy/
-│   │   ├── Caddyfile
-│   │   ├── certs/
-│   │   │   ├── fullchain.crt
-│   │   │   └── private.key
-│   │   ├── config/
-│   │   └── data/
-│   ├── env/
-│   │   ├── gitlab.env
-│   │   ├── wire-guard.env
-│   │   ├── immich.env
-│   │   └── affine.env
-│   ├── storage/                        | Will be created after services are started
-│   │   ├── gitlab/                     | Will be created after services are started
-│   │   │   ├── config/                 | Will be created after services are started
-│   │   │   ├── logs/                   | Will be created after services are started
-│   │   │   └── data/                   | Will be created after services are started
-│   │   ├── affine/                     | Will be created after services are started
-│   │   │   ├── postgres/               | Will be created after services are started
-│   │   │   │   └── pgdata/             | Will be created after services are started
-│   │   │   ├── storage/                | Will be created after services are started
-│   │   │   └── config/                 | Will be created after services are started
-│   │   ├── immich/                     | Will be created after services are started
-│   │   │   ├── library/                | Will be created after services are started
-│   │   │   └── postgres/               | Will be created after services are started
-│   │   └── wg-config/                  | Will be created after services are started
-│   └── hash_gen.py
 ├── .gitignore
 ├── LICENSE
+├── README.md
+└── services/
+    ├── caddy/
+    │   ├── Caddyfile
+    │   ├── certs/
+    │   │   ├── fullchain.crt
+    │   │   └── private.key
+    │   ├── config/
-└── README.md
+    │   └── data/
+    ├── docker-compose.yml
+    ├── .env
+    ├── hash_gen.py
+    └── storage/                        | Will be created after services are started
+        ├── affine/                     | Will be created after services are started
+        │   ├── config/                 | Will be created after services are started
+        │   ├── postgres/               | Will be created after services are started
+        │   │   └── pgdata/             | Will be created after services are started
+        │   └── storage/                | Will be created after services are started
+        ├── gitlab/                     | Will be created after services are started
+        │   ├── config/                 | Will be created after services are started
+        │   ├── data/                   | Will be created after services are started
+        │   └── logs/                   | Will be created after services are started
+        ├── immich/                     | Will be created after services are started
+        │   ├── library/                | Will be created after services are started
+        │   └── postgres/               | Will be created after services are started
+        └── wg-config/                  | Will be created after services are started
 ```
 ---
 ## Getting Started